PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 #### Cert-Manager Operand Namespace Policies

-When `DefaultNetworkPolicy` is set to "enabled", the operator will create baseline policies for cert-manager components.
-Users can provide additional or custom policies via the `NetworkPolicy` field in the `CertManager` spec.
+When `DefaultNetworkPolicy` is set to "true", the operator will create baseline policies for cert-manager components.
+Users can provide additional or custom policies via the `NetworkPolicies` field in the `CertManager` spec.

-1.  **Baseline Deny-All Policy:** Applied when `DefaultNetworkPolicy` is enabled.
+1.  **Baseline Deny-All Policy:** Applied when `DefaultNetworkPolicy` is "true".

     ```yaml
     apiVersion: networking.k8s.io/v1